The Greenbelt Walkway

 Wainwright Athletic Fields: Wainwright Fields: Follow Highland Avenue south 2.6 miles from ME Route 77 in South Portland, and look for Gary Maietta Drive on the right.
 From Scarbrough, follow Highland Avenue 2.8 miles north from its intersection with ME Route 207.
 Follow Gary Maietta Drive until it ends at the Wainwright Athletic Fields' parking lot.

 Bug Light Park: Follow Broadway to its eastern end in South Portland.
-Turn left onto Breakwater Drive and then left onto Madison Street.
+Turn left onto Breakwater Drive and then right onto Madison Street.
 Follow Madison Street into Bug Light.

 Mill Creek Park: Mill Creek Park is at the intersection of Broadway and Ocean Street in South Portland just east of the Casco Bay Bridge.
-Parking is on the street around the park.
+On-street parking is available around the park.

 Refer to the websites below to find more information on local trails;